Giuseppe Amico

-Giuseppe Amico (Capua, 1 November 1890 – Slano, 13 September 1943) was an Italian general during World War II.
+Giuseppe Amico (1 November 1890 – 13 September 1943) was an Italian general during World War II.

 Biography

 He was born in Capua on 1 November 1890, the son of Fortunato Amico and Carmela Prestieri, and began his military career in 1909, entering the Military Academy of Artillery and Engineers in Turin.
 He graduated with the rank of second lieutenant in September 1911, and was assigned to the field artillery.
 In 1913 he was promoted to lieutenant and assigned to the 13th Field Artillery Regiment, where he was still serving when Italy entered World War I on 24 May 1915.
 In September of the same year he was promoted to the rank of captain, being transferred to the 31st Field Artillery Regiment.
 In 1916 he was transferred to the command of the Cavalry Division, and then to that of the VII Army Corps; in May 1916 he was awarded a Bronze Medal of Military Valor for his role in the fighting near Monfalcone, and later he earned a Silver Medal of Military Valor for actions on the Karst Plateau.
 In July 1918 he was promoted to major.

 Between 1920 and 1921 he attended the courses of the War School, where he later became a teacher of Military History.
 From 1928 to 1931, after promotion to colonel, he was part of the military mission tasked with establishing the borders of Albania.
 After returning to Italy he was in command of a group of the 5th Field Artillery Regiment "Superga" which he left in 1935, after promotion to colonel, to assume command of the 10th Divisional Artillery Regiment.
 In 1937 he fought in the Spanish Civil War at the command of the 1st Artillery Regiment of the 4th Infantry Division Littorio, and in 1938 he was given command of the artillery of the Corps of Volunteer Troops.
 He participated in the battle of Guadalajara, the battle of Santander, the battle of the Ebro, the Aragon Offensive and the Levante Offensive, earning another two bronze medals and one Silver Medal of Military Valor.